 He looked me in the eyes this time.
 I still didn’t really understand what was happening.
 All I knew was that it was annoying to have to use someone else’s computer and even more annoying to not be able to easily log on to said computer.

-We were about to have a life-changing conversation and I was only half aware of it.
+We were about to have a life-changing conversation about his lust problem and I was only half aware of it.

 “It tracks everything I look at on the internet.
 It’s called Covenant Eyes.
 It sends a report to Dave so we can keep each other accountable.”